mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 27 - Associative Arrays/readme.md

 }

 $coordinate = new GeographicCoordinate(1000, 2000);
-// trows an error since these values don't exist on Earth
+// throws an error since these values don't exist on Earth
 ```

 ## Right